1. What is a Mutual Fund Fact Sheet?

 Talks about different asset classes in a portfolio – equity, debt, and cash

 Debt funds are classified according to its credit ratings

 Informs about the concentration level of funds in sectors and company stocks, whether the funds are concentrated on fewer stocks or diversified across stocks.

 Gives information on allocation to various debt instruments

 – Average maturity period for debt securities in the portfolio

 – The modified duration which is the measure of the price sensitivity of the debt portfolio to interest rate changes.

 – Yield to maturity indicating returns earned from interest and annual gain/loss from bonds till the time of maturity.

 Fact sheets can be a reliable guide for investors as the financial markets are subject to unpredictable fluctuations and volatility.
 Always use it to spread or mitigate risks and for diligent investment decision making.

 Many a time investing in mutual funds might be a jittery activity.
-It involves analysis of numerous qualitative and quantitative factors across different time intervals.
+It involves an analysis of numerous qualitative and quantitative factors across different time intervals.
 Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.
-In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Save.
-You can invest in hand-picked funds in a hassle free and paperless manner.
+In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then log on to ClearTax Save.
+You can invest in hand-picked funds in a hassle-free and paperless manner.